MrRobotCodes/durak/README.md

 # Durak Research Data Collection App

 This app is a lightweight research data collection system.
 It uses Node.js/Express with a SQLite database and a small HTML/JS frontend served from the `public` folder.
+The UI is styled with [Bootstrap](https://getbootstrap.com/) for a simple dashboard-like appearance.
 Researchers can register, log in, build custom forms and submit data to those forms.
 Authentication uses JSON Web Tokens stored in `localStorage`.

 ## Getting Started